ThatsVie/What-do-you-know-about-love/README.md

 ## Project Structure

-- `index.html`: The main landing page that introduces the project and showcases a selection of response cards.
+- `index.html`: The main landing page that introduces the project, showcases a selection of response cards and includes a carousel of feedback we've received.

 - `about/index.html`: Provides an overview of the project's mission, vision, and the inspiration behind it along with our FAQ Section